-Although they didn’t feature the classic flat tail, the giant beavers of the Ice Age had remarkably similar characteristics as their modern counterparts.
-Widely known as Castoroides’, these species were even larger.
+Although they didn’t feature the classic flat tail, the Ice Age’s giant beavers had remarkably similar characteristics as their modern counterparts.
+Widely known as Castoroides, these species were even larger.

 According to scientists, they were 8 feet long and almost 200 pounds in size.
 Like their modern counterparts, Beavers of the ice-age lived semi-aquatic lives.

 Do Beavers Grow Forever?

 Both male and female beavers grow throughout their lifetime and weigh up to 60 or 70 lbs when there is enough food.
 In most cases, they live up to 24 to 25 years in the wild.
 The lifespan is reduced by a few years when they are held in captivity.

 Being semi-aquatic animals, beavers require a proper diet to survive properly.
 Due to this reason, they are extensively found among freshwater ponds, rivers, marshes, and swamps.

 Whilst American beavers are found throughout North America, they try to stay away from deserts and settle down in the marshy zones.
 Over the last fifty years, the number of beavers has increased in the zones in proximity to lakes, swamps, and woods.

 Are North American Beavers Larger Than European Beavers?

 North American beavers and Eurasian (European) beavers are similar, with the European ones being just a bit larger.
 Beavers adhere to a zoological principle known as Bergmann’s Rule, which says that mammals living in colder locations are bulkier than those in warmer locations.